Murder of Lynsey Quy: Trial

-Mitchell Quy sentenced to life imprisonment in January 2001.
+Mitchell Quy was sentenced to life imprisonment in January 2001.
 His brother, Elliot Quy, was jailed for seven years for helping dispose of the body.
 Their father, Michael Quy, was charged with conspiracy to pervert the course of justice.

 Aftermath

 In 2001, Lynsey Quy's brother Peter Wilson committed suicide by hanging.
 Mitchell Quy's father, Michael Quy, died in 2013.

 In 2017, Mitchell Quy's parole claim was rejected.
 In 2022, his third application for parole was rejected.
 His bullying behaviour and drug use in prison was reported.
 Quy had also completed intensive therapeutic and offending behaviour work.
 In January 2023, a parole hearing rejected his application for release, again due to his behavior.
 A petition was launched opposing his release.

 Lynsey's father, Peter Wilson, publicly opposed Mitchell's release, saying that he "wouldn't feel comfortable knowing he is on the streets.
 If he gets out, somebody is going to get hurt".